What is DV01 (Dollar Duration)?

 The following are some advantages of dollar duration.

 - DV01 enables banks and other Financial institutions to quickly assess the impact of change in yields on their portfolio in dollar terms.
 Thus they can be well prepared with different scenarios on the impact of yield movements on the Market Value of their Portfolio.

 - It is relatively simple to calculate and easy to understand.

 - DV01 is additive in nature which means that one can calculate the same for each bond in the portfolio and aggregate them to derive the portfolio DV01.

-- DV01 enables Bond Dealers and Portfolio managers to hedge their portfolio against adverse yield movements.
-By computing the DV01 separately for each Bond, Banks, and Financial Institutions can actually hedge their long position against a short position in a different bond with almost same DV01.
+- DV01 enables Bond Dealers and Portfolio manager to hedge their portfolio against adverse yield movements.
+By computing the DV01 separately for each Bond, Banks, and Financial Institutions can actually hedge their long position against a short position in a different bond with almost the same DV01.

 Let us discuss some disadvantages of dollar duration.